Demand management: A demonstration of the comparison of price and due date negotiation strategies using simulation

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Moodie, Douglas Rome, "Demand management: A demonstration of the comparison of price and due date negotiation strategies using simulation" (1996).
 Business Administration - Dissertations.
-Paper 60.
+60.